Let’s talk about cats.

 Cats Have Their Own International Holiday

-As mentioned before, today is International Cat Day.
-Clearly, this day was not established by humans, but by cats themselves.
-Also, there’s no International Human Day, which makes me think felines are a step ahead.
+Yes, there is such a thing as International Cat Day.
+Clearly, this day was established not by humans, but by cats themselves.
+There’s no International Human Day, which makes me think felines are a step ahead.

 Takeaway: if you want to be more like a cat, establish your own international holiday.
 It can’t be that hard, right?